Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Methods and Computational Details

 The second part in $E_U$ is $E_{\text{dc}}$.
-It can take various forms\cite{Czyzyk1994,Anisimov1991}, on this study, we will focus on the Full Localized Limit (FLL) formulation.
-The role of this double counting correction is to cancel the local LDA electron-electron interaction.
-It is written
+It can take various forms~\cite{Czyzyk1994,Anisimov1991}; in this paper, we will focus on the full localized limit (FLL) formulation.
+The role of this double-counting correction is to cancel the interaction between correlated electrons as described in DFT.
+It is written as

 with $N^\sigma$ being the total number of electrons for the considered orbital (the trace of the occupation matrix for spin $\sigma$) and $N=\sum_\sigma N^\sigma$.